chinchalinchin/scrilla/README.md

 15. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
 NOTE: Pretty sure this is resolved now, but needs further testing.
 Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

-16. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.

-17. Test views manually for jpeg and non-jpeg functions.
+16. Test views manually for jpeg and non-jpeg functions.
 Now would be a good time to learn about automated tests!

-18. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
+17. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)

-19. Angular frontend!
+18. Angular frontend!
 Separate container.
 Served through nginx and queries backend <b>pynance</b> server.

-20. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
+19. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
 Populate <b>market</b> with scrapped price histories.
 Populate <b>economy</b> with scrapped statistics histories.

-21. If an option prices API is found, then IV can be calculated for a specific equity.
+20. If an option prices API is found, then IV can be calculated for a specific equity.
 The optimization algorithm can be expanded to optimize over IV of a portfolio, instead of the Historical Volatility.
 Allow user to specify what type of volatility the portfolio will use in its optimization, historical or implied.
 Will need to account for skew, somehow.

 ### NOTES